josedv82/matuR/README.md

 Install from CRAN**
 ```
-matuR has not been submitted to CRAN yet.
+{matuR} has not been submitted to CRAN yet.
 Please use the development version.
 ```

 Install the development version from GitHub**